Universal Relation between Entropy and Kinetics

-We now need a relation between the trajectory distributions $\Pr$ and $\tPr$.
-Here lies the main complication, because indistinguishable trajectories correspond to many possible permutations of identifiable ones.
-However, not all permutations are equally likely.
+The main complication lies in the relation between the two trajectory distributions $\Pr$ and $\tPr$.
+Indistinguishable trajectories correspond to many possible permutations of identifiable ones; yet, not all permutations are equally likely.
 For example, the probability that particles which start far apart will switch positions during time $\tau$ is negligibly small, whereas colliding particles may permute with high probability.